SenanS/Natural-Language-Processing-Projects/README.md

 Algorithms for the evaluation and decoding of Hidden Markov Models implemented, this implementation was used to perform isolated word recognition & algorithms for training Gaussian HMMs were implemented.

+### Lab 3 - Phoneme Recognition with Deep Neural Networks
+Used predefined Gaussian-emission HMM phonetic models, to create time aligned phonetic transcriptions of the TIDIGITS database.
+A DNN model for phoneme recognition was trained using Keras and evaluated on a frame-by-frame recognition score.